brainglobe/brainreg/README.md

 ### Visualisation

-brainreg comes with a plugin ([napari-brainreg](https://github.com/brainglobe/napari-brainreg)) for [napari](https://github.com/napari/napari) to view your data
+brainreg comes with a plugin ([brainglobe-napari-io](https://github.com/brainglobe/brainglobe-napari-io)) for [napari](https://github.com/napari/napari) to view your data

 ##### Sample space
-Open napari and drag your [brainreg](https://github.com/brainglobe/brainreg) output directory (the one with the log file) onto the napari window.
+Open napari and drag your brainreg output directory (the one with the log file) onto the napari window.

 Various images should then open, including:
 * `Registered image` - the image used for registration, downsampled to atlas resolution